Midefolio/Oracle_aggregator/README.md

 # Oracle Aggregator
-This Oracle Aggregator is a React-based application that fetches and aggregates price feeds from multiple oracle sources, such as Pyth Network and Chainlink.
+This Oracle Aggregator is a React-based application that fetches and aggregates price feeds from multiple oracle sources, such as Pyth Network, Chainlink and DiaData.
 The aggregated price is then displayed on the frontend.
 This project can be deployed on platforms like Cloudflare or Vercel for seamless integration and hosting.

 # Features

-- Fetches price feeds from Pyth Network and Chainlink.
+- Fetches price feeds from Pyth Network, Chainlink and DiaData.
-- Aggregates the price feeds using weighted averages.
+- Aggregates the price feeds.
 - Displays the aggregated price along with the sources used for computation.
 - Includes error handling and loading states for better user experience.
 - Refreshes the data every minute to ensure up-to-date information.